mkarner07/mkarner07.github.io/_posts/2024/2024-03-03-10-Effective-Approaches-to-Calling-Bullshit.md

 ---

 The term “fake news” has become a common term in today’s information-overloaded world.
 During and after the election of Donald Trump he often called news fake.
-Even if it oftentimes was candor information.
+Even if it was candor information.

 But how can you identify false information effectively?